hyperledger-solang/solang/docs/language/functions.rst

 Both Substrate and Solana runtime require unique function names, so overloaded function names will be mangled in the ABI or the IDL.
-The function name will be concatenated with all of its argument types, separated by underscores.
+The function name will be concatenated with all of its argument types, separated by underscores, using the following rules:

-Struct types are represented by their field types (preceded by an extra underscore).
+- Struct types are represented by their field types (preceded by an extra underscore).
-Enum types are represented as their underlying ``uint8`` type.
-Array types are recognizable by having ``Array`` appended; fixed size arrays will additionally have their length appended as well.
+- Enum types are represented as their underlying ``uint8`` type.
+- Array types are recognizable by having ``Array`` appended.
+- Fixed size arrays will additionally have their length appended as well.

 The following example illustrates some overloaded functions and their mangled name: